How to use risk workflows: JupyterLab Desktop setup

 • Choose New environment.

-• In the Additional Python packages field, put
+• In the Additional Python packages field, put all of the following

 • Close the package management dialog.